Matthew 23:39

 continued telling us about the future by telling us about the current age in

-which we live, and He said in Mat.
-24:6, And you
+which we live, and He said in Matthew 24:6, And

-shall hear of wars and rumors of wars: see that you be not troubled: for all
+you shall hear of wars and rumors of wars: see that you be not troubled: for

-these things must come to pass, but the end is not yet.
-People desire
+all these things must come to pass, but the end is not yet.
+People

-peace, but never seem to be able to find it.
-One reason is that not enough
+desire peace, but never seem to be able to find it.
+One reason is that not

-people know the Prince of Peace.
-We should work for peace; its good to desire
+enough people know the Prince of Peace.
+We should work for peace.
+It is good to

 children of God.
 If you are a child of God, you should be a peacemaker,